klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ```

-## debug_getModifiedAccountsByHash
+## debug_getModifiedAccountsByHash <a id="debug_getmodifiedaccountsbyhash"></a>

 Returns all accounts that have changed between the two blocks specified by
 their block hashes.
-A change is defined as a difference in nonce, balance, code
-hash, or storage hash.
+Changes made in `endBlockHash` are included, but changes made in `startBlockHash` are not.
+If `endBlockHash` is not given, it returns the accounts modified in the `startBlockHash`.
+A change is defined as a difference in nonce, balance, code hash, or storage hash.

 | Client  | Method Invocation                                                                           |